cyverse/operation-sanity/readme.md

 This repo provides tests for:

 * Creating and deleting projects
+* Launching featured images on all providers
+* Ensuring those instances launch
-* Launching, reporting, and deleting featured images
+* Reporting and deleting featured images
 * Creating, reporting, and deleting volumes
 * Creating and deleting external links
 * Testing web shell operation